eshimab/eshimab.github.io/notesite/docs/quickstart.md

     2. Y = Machine Front-Back, with Y Increasing as you approach the Front of the Instrument.
     3. Z = Machine Up-Down, with Z increasing as you approach the top of the Instrument.

-# Stream and Optical Stages:
+# Orientation: Stream and Optical Stages:

 Section TLDR: